Fantastic artwork surrounds us.

 The screaming man appears to be in agony.
 The painting is often interpreted to symbolize the anxiety associated with the human condition.
 Munch himself indicated that anxiety was the inspiration for this piece, noting that he was overcome with anxiety while out on a walk watching the sky turn blood red at sunset.

 As noted, The Scream is one of the most parodied works of art.
-Fictional characters, animals, political figures, cartoons, and nearly everything you can think of have replaced the figure portrayed in the original work.
-It’s been used to poke fun and convey moods, make viewers laugh, and make them think.
+Fictional characters, animals, political figures, cartoons, and nearly everything else have replaced the figure portrayed in the original work.
+The imagery has been used to poke fun, convey moods, and make viewers laugh and think.
 Amateur artists often put their original characters on the bridge in place of Munch’s original figure.
-The imagery is replicated repeatedly in both pop culture and the art world.
+The imagery is replicated repeatedly in pop culture and the art world.

-There are two versions of The Scream, one is on display at the National Gallery, Oslo, and the other is on display at the Munch Museum, Oslo.
+There are two versions of The Scream: one is on display at the National Gallery in Oslo, and the other is on display at the Munch Museum in Oslo.

 Sistine Madonna (The Two Cherubs, Raphael, 1513-1514)